CSpyridakis/tmux-monitor-theme/README.md

 * Current user name

 ## IMPORTANT
 I use `zsh` with `oh-my-zsh` installed and `agnoster` theme on top of it.
-So if you want your terminal to look like the image above, execute first the following commands.
+So if you want your terminal to look like the image above run also 'INSTALL -z' or execute first the following commands.
 ```
 sudo apt-get -y install zsh
 sudo apt-get -y install fonts-powerline